lisa-lumos/operating-systems/20-concurrency-intro.md

 The objdump program is just one of many tools you should learn how to use; a debugger like gdb, memory profilers like valgrind or purify, and of course the compiler itself are others that you should spend time to learn more about; the better you are at using your tools, the better systems you'll be able to build.

+A "critical section" is a piece of code that accesses a shared variable (or more generally, a shared resource), and must NOT be concurrently executed by more than one thread.

+By using hardware support, with some help from the OS, we will be able to build multi-threaded code that accesses critical sections in a synchronized and controlled manner, and thus reliably produces the correct result despite the challenging nature of concurrent execution.

+There is another common interaction , where one thread must wait for another to complete some action before it continues.
+This interaction arises, for example, when a process performs a disk I/O and is put to sleep; when the I/O completes, the process needs to be roused from its slumber so it can continue.

+The OS was the first concurrent program, and many techniques were created for use within the OS.
+For example, imagine there are two processes running.
+Assume they both call write() to write to the file, and both wish to append the data to the file.
+To do so, both must allocate a new block, record in the inode of the file where this block lives, and change the size of the file to reflect the new larger size.
+Because an interrupt may occur at any time, the code that updates these shared structures are "critical sections"; thus, OS designers, from the very beginning of the introduction of the interrupt, had to worry about how the OS updates internal structures.
+Page tables, process lists, file system structures, and virtually every kernel data structure, has to be carefully accessed, with the proper "synchronization primitives", to work correctly.